apimash/StarterKits/APIMASH_RottenTomatoes_StarterKit/readme.md

 ###Customization

 Step 1.
-Add your Developer Key in the Globals.cs source file on line 20
+Add your Developer Key in the *Globals.cs* source file on line 20

-Step 2.
-Global.cs provides URI's for the 9 API’s that Rotten Tomatoes [offers][2].
+Step 2. *Global.cs* provides URI's for the 9 API’s that Rotten Tomatoes [offers][2].
+Note that the Movie payload provides URI's to additional APIs such as reviews, cast, similar and clips.
+The Starter Kit implements the Review API as an example.

  - **movies.json** - Search for movies
   - **movie.json** - info on an individual movie